Portraying Celia: The Role Of A Lifetime (Or Two)

 Meanwhile in Paris, emerging singer and professional actress Jeimy Osorio was between gigs and celebrating the New Year when she "asked the universe for guidance."
 The next song that came up on her playlist shuffle was "Yo Viviré," Cruz's post-Cuba "I Will Survive" remix affirming her resilient musical strength.
 It was 12:00am.
 Osorio says she "just knew" it was a sign.
 Months before, she had met a couple of guys at a gathering who asked her to sing a cappella.
 Unbeknownst to her, they were the producer and casting director of Celia.
 Their phone recording of her singing became a sort of pre-audition.
 She had been singing Cruz songs for a recent role she held.
 Just 18 days after her "sign," she formally auditioned and was later offered the role of Cruz as a young rising star.

-When it aired in 2015, the series puts a powerful spotlight on Afro-Latinas and on the racism and machismo Cruz had to navigate through in a male-dominated industry.
+When it aired in 2015, the series put a powerful spotlight on Afro-Latinas and on the racism and machismo Cruz had to navigate through in a male-dominated industry.
 Both actresses related to obstacles presented in their parts.
 For the younger Osorio, one of those was withstanding parental discouragement from following her dream as a performer.
 By the time she auditioned for Celia she had roles in musicals and on such telenovelas as Una Maid en Manhattan and Porque El Amor Manda.

 Unlike Osorio, Nuviola was a novice at acting.
 It was her musical chops that caught the eyes of the director and casting director, along with having uncanny parallels to Cruz's life.
 "We are both from poor neighborhoods of Havana," she says.
 "We were teachers.
 We are Afro-Cubans with all the pros and cons that that brings.
 We both won singing contests that helped us succeed in Cuba very young.
 We were immigrants in Mexico and the United States and then we achieved success outside of Cuba with years and much, much sacrifice."

-She got off to a fearful start, but by the second day in a production that took some eight months, Nuviola was more at ease.
+She got off to a fearful start, but by the second day in a production that — just for the section she appeared in — took some eight months, Nuviola was more at ease.
 "When I filmed for the second time, I felt that Celia was inhabiting me."
 The scene was an intimate backstage conversation with her husband before walking out to a packed Yankee Stadium concert flanked by the Fania All Stars.
 "She talks about her love for him, about the family and about the show" while sitting at the make-up mirror.
 "And she sings a little bit and dedicates the song to him."

 What led up to that moment was an entire year of preparation sandwiched between international concerts.
 Nuviola describes a meticulous undertaking.
 "I watch[ed] many of her videos, interviews, photographs, her many anecdotes about her personal and artistic life."
 She wanted to capture Cruz's "great love for her husband" and also looked for similarities between Cruz and herself.
 "I want[ed] everything to flow naturally," she says.